 Today, FORMATIV focuses on catalytic, mixed-use real estate developments and operates a host of affiliated businesses rooted in people, innovation, and placemaking.
 The FORMATIV team are active leaders within the Denver’s entrepreneurial and business ecosystem and are passionate about their people, projects and positively impacting community.

 Sean Campbell is a passionate entrepreneur, real estate developer, community builder and former Wall Street executive with a strong background in finance, real estate, media, and business development.
 Campbell spent twelve years in New York’s financial community before following his passion to create, develop, and fund new business ventures.

 Campbell is one of the co-founders and co-developers of INDUSTRY, Denver’s premier shared workplace for the technology, creative, and digital business communities.
-INDUSTRY won the 2014 Historic Denver Award for Preservation, the 2015 Mayor’s Design Award, and the Greenway Foundation’s Award for Best New Development 2014.
+INDUSTRY won the 2014 Historic Denver Award for Preservation, the Greenway Foundation’s Award for Best New Development 2014, the 2015 Mayor’s Design Award, and the 2017 ULI Impact Award for Innovation.

 His vision for founding FORMATIV was to creating a boutique firm centered around transformative, urban projects and catalytic business ventures.
 Currently, FORMATIV is developing the new World Trade Center Denver complex as well as an adaptive-reuse development and a for-sale condominium project in Denver’s River North (RiNo) neighborhood.

 A graduate from the University of Maryland, Campbell is on the Board of Directors of the Denver Athletic Club, 10.10.10., The Denver Zoo, Prime Health , House of Genius, and the Advisory Board of Blackstone Entrepreneurial Network.
 Campbell lives in Denver’s RiNo neighborhood with his wife, Kimberly.